fnando/attr_keyring/README.md

 end
 ```

-### What if I don't use ActiveRecord
+### What if I don't use ActiveRecord/Sequel?

-If you use [Sequel](https://sequel.jeremyevans.net) make sure you check <https://github.com/uhoh-itsmaciek/attr_vault>, as it was the main inspiration for `attr_keyring`.

-But you can also leverage the encryption mechanism of `attr_keyring` totally decoupled from ActiveRecord.
+You can also leverage the encryption mechanism of `attr_keyring` totally decoupled from ActiveRecord/Sequel.
 First, make sure you load `keyring` instead.
 Then you can create a keyring to encrypt/decrypt strings, without even touching the database.

 ```ruby
 require "keyring"